 There is enough shopping in Whitefish to keep your credit card toasty warm.Did you know that Montana is one of the few places on earth that produces natural sapphires?You can get some in Whitefish.Why travel to Myanmar or Sri Lanka?And, yes, the freight train museum is still there.

-Now that I’ve got you interested you will want to know that we will fly to Kalispell, MT on February 23, 2019 and return on March 2, 2019.We will stay in the hotel at the Lodge at Whitefish Lake (lodgeatwhitefishlake.com).It is on beautiful Whitefish Lake, with full amenities.A free shuttle takes you on the short ride up to the mountain village or down to the great eating, drinking, and shopping.Of course there will be special rates for TSC ski schoolers and lift tickets.But wait there is more:70 and over…SKI FREE….zero, nada, zilch, zed.So old timers (and we have a few) start getting those knees in shape.
+Our club flew to Kalispell, MT on February 23, 2019 and returned on March 2, 2019.We will stayed in the hotel at the Lodge at Whitefish Lake (lodgeatwhitefishlake.com).It is on beautiful Whitefish Lake, with full amenities.A free shuttle takes you on the short ride up to the mountain village or down to the great eating, drinking, and shopping.Of course there will be special rates for TSC ski schoolers and lift tickets.But wait there is more:70 and over…SKIED FREE….zero, nada, zilch, zed.So old timers (and we have a few) keep those knees in shape for a return adventure!

 On the first trip of the year, 10 of us hit the slopes of Steamboat, Colorado.
 Christine, Claire, Kip, Betty Ann, Bart, Ray, John, Norma Jean, Cinnamon, and Alycen all met at the San Antonio airport and flew to Dallas and then into Hayden.
 A small hiccup in accommodations due to a water leak in one condo resulted in an upgrade to a beautiful 4 bed/3.5 bath townhome, but a shuttle ride from the slopes.